 9.10.c.
-If you are using something other than a wet scrubber, activated carbon, selective non-catalytic reduction, an electrostatic precipitator, or a dry scrubber to comply with the emission limitations under subdivisions 9.6.a. and 9.6.b, you shall install, calibrate (to the manufacturers' specifications), maintain and operate the equipment necessary to monitor compliance with the site-specific operating limits established using the procedures in subdivisions 9.6.1 through 9.6.m.
+If the owner or operator is using something other than a wet scrubber, activated carbon, selective non-catalytic reduction, an electrostatic precipitator or a dry scrubber to comply with the emission limitations under subdivisions 9.6.a and 9.6.b, the owner or operator shall install, calibrate (to the manufacturers' specifications), maintain, and operate the equipment necessary to monitor compliance with the site-specific operating limits established using the procedures in subdivision 9.6.l.

 9.10.d.
-If you use activated carbon injection to comply with the emission limitations in section 9, you shall measure the minimum sorbent flow rate once per hour.
+If the owner or operator uses activated carbon injection to comply with the emission limitations in section 9, the owner or operator shall measure the minimum sorbent flow rate once per hour.

 9.10.e.
-If you use selective noncatalytic reduction to comply with the emission limitations, you shall complete the following:
+If the owner or operator uses selective noncatalytic reduction to comply with the emission limitations, the owner or operator shall complete the following:

 9.10.e.1.
-Following the date on which the initial performance test is completed or is required to be completed under subsection 9.7 through paragraph 9.7.j.3, whichever date comes first, ensure that the affected facility does not operate above the maximum charge rate, or below the minimum secondary chamber temperature (if applicable to your CISWI unit) or the minimum reagent flow rate measured as 3-hour block averages at all times.
+Following the date on which the initial performance test is completed or is required to be completed under subsection 9.7, whichever date comes first, ensure that the affected facility does not operate above the maximum charge rate or below the minimum secondary chamber temperature (if applicable to the CISWI unit) or the minimum reagent flow rate measured as three-hour block averages at all times.